darinz/ML/04_deep_learning/02_neural_networks.md

 ---

-## 7.2 From Linear to Non-Linear: The Single Neuron
+## From Linear to Non-Linear: The Single Neuron - The Atomic Unit of Intelligence

-### The Building Block: The Artificial Neuron
+### The Building Block: The Artificial Neuron - Understanding the Basic Unit

 The artificial neuron is the fundamental computational unit of neural networks.
 It performs three basic operations: